cloudfoundry/stratos/docs/status_updates.md

 ## 26th October 2018

-The team were away atteneding a workshop this week.
+The team were away attending a workshop this week.

 The only item of note is that we have now forked the go-flags package that was causing broken dependency issues for us and updated Stratos to use this package.
 This should allow us to avoid future issues with thie package.